atrocore/docs-old/modules/translations.md

 - **"Field name": translate automatically** – choose this option to export/import the "translate automatically" value of the corresponding field.
 - **"Field name": translated** – choose this option to export/import the value indicating whether this field has been translated.
-- **"Field name" | Translate** – this option is available only for the import feeds is identical to the click on the `Translate` button.
-It applies a machine translation for the specified field value.
-It can only be used in import feeds.
+- **"Field name" | Translate** – this option "executes" a click on the `Translate` button and executes a machine translation for the specified field value.
+It can only be used in a import feed.